 Qiana Martin and Eat Soccer

-Qiana Martin of “Eat Soccer” is partnering with Georgia Tech’s Sports, Society and Technology program on a video project that uses the occasion of the FIFA World Cup 2014 to teach children about global cultures.
-Video content will center on cultural and educational content about Brazil, Korea, Ghana, Italy and the United States as each represents one of the five world regions participating in the global soccer tournament.
-The videos are being produced by students in Professor John Thornton’s Advanced Video Production class within Georgia Tech’s School of Literature, Media and Communication.
+Qiana Martin of “Eat Soccer” has partnered with Georgia Tech’s Sports, Society and Technology program on a video project that uses the occasion of the FIFA World Cup 2014 to teach children about global cultures.
+Video content centers on cultural and educational content about Brazil and United States as each are participating in the global soccer tournament.
+The videos were produced by students in Professor John Thornton’s Advanced Video Production class within Georgia Tech’s School of Literature, Media and Communication.
 To watch the video on Brazil, click here.
 To watch the video on the USA, click here.